I-M-Iqbal/I-M-Iqbal.github.io/content/blog/what-is-the-universal-postal-union.md

 title = 'What is the Universal Postal Union?'
 +++
-# description is optional
-#
-# description = " what is the upu response post to abi. "

 tags = ["International law"]

 My friend Abi wrote a blog post about the S10 standard created by the Universal Postal Union.
 You can find it here:https://www.akpain.net/blog/s10-upu/.
 As a result, I googled the union and realised it was created via a international treaty: the Treaty of Bern and pre-dates the UN by 71 years.
 So here is a brief outline of the treaty, how the UPU became part of the UN and what the treaty looks like today.